 If you’re starting your plant-based journey, you may be thinking about how you can get your hands on cheap plant-based protein sources.

 When we think about protein-rich sources, we may quickly refer to animal-based products including fish, meat, eggs, and milk.
+Or even going for a plant-based protein powder.

 However, there is plenty of budget-friendly, muscle-building, plant-based food.